rivten/rivten.github.io/_posts/2018-07-07-tldr-noise-histogram.md

 So now our problem is : what is the blending operator that preserve the texture's histogram ?

-The authors note that there is a special case in which this problem is very easy : if the histogram corresponds to a Gaussian distribution of the colors, then a covariance-preserving operator exactly preserve the histogram.
+The authors note that there is a special case in which this problem is very easy : if the histogram corresponds to a Gaussian distribution of the colors, then a covariance-blending operator exactly preserve the histogram.
+This is well-known and quite easy to compute.
 The problem is that, in the general case, the input color does not have an histogram that have a Gaussian distribution.

 But, if we could transform our input image so that it has a Gaussian distribution, we could use our histogram-preserving operator to generate a bigger texture.
 This bigger texture would also have a Gaussian distribution, and then we could use the inverse transformation to go back to the initial histogram, but with the output texture.
 And we win.